Internal and external knowledge-sharing can be a major roadblock for companies.

-But stats show more than 69 percent of customers say they prefer to handle problems independently, and 63 percent almost never contact customer service before looking for answers online.
+And client-facing teams face the same problems.
+Stats from the Zendesk Customer Experience Trends Report 2020 show that more than 69 percent of customers say they prefer to handle problems independently, and 63 percent almost never contact customer service before looking for answers online.

-A knowledge base is a self-serve internal or customer support library that offers information about a product, service or topic to enable users to locate solutions so they can handle issues on their own.
+A knowledge base is a self-serve internal or customer support library that offers information about a product, service or topic.
+This lets users locate solutions so they can manage processes or troubleshoot issues on their own.